 |40-400 USD/yr||40-400 USD/yr|

-The Conflict Resolution and Mediation program will offer scholarships to qualified candidates for the 2017/2018 school year.
+The Conflict Resolution and Mediation program will offer scholarships to qualified candidates.
 Additionally, Tel Aviv University International advertises a broad range of internal and external scholarship options.
 MASA grants are also available to eligible applicants.